stanislaw/stanislaw.github.io/content/pages/About.rst

 Some time ago, when I was deciding which topics to work on in my spare time for open-source projects, I chose to focus on Requirements Engineering.
+My latest open-source project is called `StrictDoc
+<https://github.com/strictdoc-project/strictdoc>`_.
+The goal of the StrictDoc
-My latest open-source project is called StrictDoc `<https://github.com/strictdoc-project/strictdoc>`_, which aims to create a free and open-source tool for writing, analyzing, and exchanging requirements.
-While I have limited time to devote to this project, with enough dedication and continuous attention, I believe I can make significant progress.
-I'm happy to see that people, including myself, are already using it, which inspires me to keep developing it further.
+project is to create a free and open-source tool for writing, analyzing, and exchanging requirements.
+Although I have limited time to devote to this project, I am confident that with enough dedication and continuous attention, I can make significant progress.
+It makes me happy to see that people, including myself, are already using it, which inspires me to keep developing it further.

 My profiles
 -----------